 We are very proud of our proactive and inclusive approach to addressing youth homelessness, but we also know it is not enough.
 The information from the Voices of Youth count enables us to accelerate solutions by deepening our understanding – and yours – of how we can give every young person a chance for the future they deserve.
 Young people are resilient and hopeful.
 Our job is to help them achieve.

-Read the comments made by three panelists at the 11 28 VOYC panel discussions:
+Read the comments made by four panelists at the 11 28 2017 VOYC panel discussions:

 Local Information and Action – Voices of Youth Count 2017

 Read information from the Forum on Youth Homelessness run by the Office of Homeless Services, Philly Homes 4 Youth Coalition and the Young Adult Leadership Committee with a panel discussion on the Voices of Youth Count report on youth homelessness in Philadelphia.
 Panel was Jessica Sones, Liam Spady, Jenny Pokempner, Libby Mathewson and Jospeh Hill-Coles.
 Forum Moderators were Hazel Edwards and Bob Listenbee.
 Click on the images below to download or read the information.

 Voices of Youth Count Reports